laravel/docs/billing.md

          */
         public function handleInvoicePaymentSucceeded($payload)
         {
-            // Handle The Event
+            // Handle the incoming event...
         }
     }

-Next, define a route to your Cashier controller within your `routes/web.php` file.
-This will overwrite the default shipped route:
+Next, define a route to your Cashier webhook controller within your application's `routes/web.php` file.
+This will overwrite the default route registered by Cashier's service provider:

     use App\Http\Controllers\WebhookController;

     Route::post(
-        'stripe/webhook',
+        '/stripe/webhook',
         [WebhookController::class, 'handleWebhook']
     );

-Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received, and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled by Cashier.
+> {tip} Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled by Cashier.
 Both events contain the full payload of the Stripe webhook.

-<a name="handling-failed-subscriptions"></a>
-### Failed Subscriptions

-What if a customer's credit card expires?
-No worries - Cashier's Webhook controller will cancel the customer's subscription for you.
-Failed payments will automatically be captured and handled by the controller.
-The controller will cancel the customer's subscription when Stripe determines the subscription has failed (normally after three failed payment attempts).

 <a name="verifying-webhook-signatures"></a>
 ### Verifying Webhook Signatures

 To secure your webhooks, you may use [Stripe's webhook signatures](https://stripe.com/docs/webhooks/signatures).
 For convenience, Cashier automatically includes a middleware which validates that the incoming Stripe webhook request is valid.

-To enable webhook verification, ensure that the `STRIPE_WEBHOOK_SECRET` environment variable is set in your `.env` file.
+To enable webhook verification, ensure that the `STRIPE_WEBHOOK_SECRET` environment variable is set in your application's `.env` file.
 The webhook `secret` may be retrieved from your Stripe account dashboard.

 <a name="single-charges"></a>
 ## Single Charges